 Christians must forgive.
 We understand from Matthew 18, and the parable of the “Unmerciful Servant” (Matt.
-18:21-35), that Jesus expects us to forgive.
+18:21-35), that Jesus expects us to forgive adultery and all sin.
 But the divine command does not mitigate the emotional difficulty.
 Forgiveness is hard.
 That is especially true in cases where there has been a betrayal by a spouse.
 This means counselors need to think carefully about how they encourage the betrayed spouse to pursue forgiveness.
 There are two common dangers in counseling after adultery as it relates to forgiveness.

 The first great danger in counseling those who’ve been betrayed by their spouse is to push for forgiveness too quickly.
 The pain of betrayal and the tension between couples afterward can be so unbearable that many victims of adultery will be tempted to move quickly, to just put the event behind them.
 They don’t want to feel the way they do, so it seems better to simply “forgive” and move on.
 This, however, is often not real forgiveness.
 Rather, it is pretend.
 It is an effort in denial that tries to live as though things are not broken, as though the past never happened.
 It seems appealing at first, but this kind of denial rarely lasts long.
 The pain and brokenness do exist, and without working through the adultery and its impact, the hurt will eventually resurface.